gbcamr01/Toy-Robot-Simulator/README.md

 <h3>Toy Robot Simulator</h3>
 <img src = "https://github.com/jeff1978/Toy-Robot-Simulator/blob/master/robot.jpg" align = right>
-This C# .NET solution is a simulator of a toy robot that moves on a tabletop.<br>A full requirements specification can be found here: <a href = "https://github.com/jeff1978/Toy-Robot-Simulator/blob/master/ToyRobotSimulator/App%20Specification.txt">App Specification.txt</a> The development of this project is driven by unit tests.
+This C# .NET solution is a simulator of a toy robot that moves on a tabletop.<br>A full requirements specification can be found here:<br><a href = "https://github.com/jeff1978/Toy-Robot-Simulator/blob/master/ToyRobotSimulator/App%20Specification.txt">App Specification.txt</a><br>The development of this project is driven by unit tests.
 These are included in this repository.
 <br><h4>Design Patterns Used</h4>
 <b>Command :</b>
-<br>A class is used to represent user input data, validate it and return appropriate object types or error mes
+<br>A class is used to represent user input data, validate it and return appropriate object types or error messages.
+The class has no dependencies and it's methods are unit tested before being set to work with the rest of the application.
 <h3>Usage</h3>
 Toy Robot Simulator is a console application.
 It opens and gives the user instructions on how to place and interact with the toy.